 Everyone went quiet, thinking of our own futures.
 What had started this conversation?
 A student attending our college recently made it big after coming up with a product different from anything on the market, causing the rest of us to feel as if we were failing life.

 “Listen.”
 Akron sat up at the desk he occupied, looking like a giant.
-I wondered if that was how he felt each day having to sit on tiny seats that didn’t quite give his height and frame justice.
+I wondered if that was how he felt each day having to sit on uncomfortable, seats that didn’t quite fit his height and frame justice.
 “We all have something we’re meant to do with our lives.
 We’ll get to it, but for right now, we just need to live and focus on the current tasks at hand.
 I’m sick of looking at social media, seeing all of these people I knew in high school thriving, and comparing myself to them.
 I’ll get to where I’m going when I get there.
 I’ll never stop trying, but we need to stop comparing ourselves to everyone else and just wanting instant success.
 It comes with hard work.
 It’s not just going to come to us.
 Nothing is just handed over.”

 I took in each word with renewed happiness.
 Who the hell cared about when other’s succeeded?
 I just needed to focus on myself, and my own path in life.
 Distance me from the constant need to check up on everyone else’s lives, and keep my eye on the prize.

 I looked around the group at Cleveland, Akron, Columbus, and Pittsburgh.
 They all had different paths to follow, and I my own.
-There was no pressure to be the smartest, richest, or prettiest in this group.
+There was no pressure to be the smartest, wealthiest, or prettiest in this group.
 We were going to get to where we were going.

 For now though?
 We were just going to